 Next, you should wear a face mask or covering whenever you go into an enclosed public space, such as a supermarket or bank.
 If you are carrying the virus unknowingly, this will help to prevent you from spreading it.
 Most importantly, look after yourself.
 If you are vulnerable in any way, please stay at home as much as you can.
 This is the best way to avoid contact with anyone who may have the illness.
 Many people do not show symptoms of the illness within the first 7 days of having it, but they can still be contagious.
 In fact, a large number of cases are totally asymptomatic – meaning you may not show any symptoms at all.

 The four UK nations are each operating their own rules and restrictions.
 To find out what the rules are where you live, go to the relevant government website below:

 Am I at risk?

 At Lifeline24, over 90% of our customers qualify for VAT exemption due to a long-term medical condition.
 Research shows that older people and those with underlying medical conditions are more vulnerable to coronavirus than others.
 That’s why it is so important to follow government advice, especially if you are aged 70+ or you have a medical condition.

 Rest assured, your Lifeline24 service will not be disrupted during this difficult time.
 Our Response Team have many procedures in place to ensure the safety of our staff, and therefore our Lifeline Alarm users.
 Our Emergency Response Team is continuing to respond quickly and efficiently to emergency calls and our Customer Service Team can offer advice and support to new and existing customers.
 We are also still accepting new orders and offer a contact-free setup.
 If you need help with a Lifeline24 account or for help placing an order, please call us on 0800 999 0400.

-Editor’s Note: This article was updated on 5th January 2021 to reflect current information.
+Editor’s Note: This article was updated on 10th May 2021 to reflect the latest information.